 Jeroen van Merriënboer

-Founder of the 4C/ID model Jeroen J.G. van Merriënboer is Professor of Learning and Instruction at Maastricht University, the Netherlands, where he is Research Director of the Graduate School of Health Professions Education (SHE).
-He also holds honorary positions at the University of Bergen in Norway and the Open University of the Netherlands.
-He has published over 300 journal articles and book chapters in the areas of learning and instruction and medical education.
+Founder of the 4C/ID model Jeroen J.G. van Merriënboer was Professor of Learning and Instruction at Maastricht University, the Netherlands, where he was Research Director of the Graduate School of Health Professions Education (SHE).
+He also held honorary positions at the University of Bergen in Norway and the Open University of the Netherlands.
+He published over 450 journal articles and book chapters in the areas of learning and instruction and medical education and supervised more than 50 PhD students.

 Paul A. Kirschner is Emeritus Professor of Educational Psychology at the Open University of the Netherlands, as well as Guest Professor at the Thomas More University of Applied Sciences in Belgium, and Honorary Doctor (doctor honoris causa) at the University of Oulu, Finland.
 He has published nearly 400 journal articles, books, and book chapters in the areas of learning, instruction, and collaborative learning.